dheater/dotfiles/auggie/.auggie-memory/personal/context.md

 - [ ] Does this add necessary complexity or just complexity?
 - [ ] Are we solving a real problem or an imagined one?
 - [ ] Can existing code be deleted instead of modified?
-- [ ] Is this a 10x improvement or just busy work?
 - [ ] What are the real-world implications of this change?

 ### Mindset